 Share from publisher’s sites or get permission.
 Posting great resources to Facebook and Twitter enables kids to learn at home and helps reach families.
 So it’s important to know what you can and can’t post.
 Most curriculum companies provide a copyright page that stipulates fair usage.
 If you don’t have the rights to post something, there are legal ways around the obstacle.
 For music and video, look for the curriculum publisher’s official YouTube or Vimeo channel.
-If they have one, then you can embed those videos on your Facebook page’s wall using the sites’ share functions.
+If they have one, then you can embed those videos on your Facebook page’s wall using the sites’ share functions for families to view together at home.
 For handouts, simply call or email the publisher and ask permission to post worksheets.
 Not every publisher will agree, but most will work with you.
 Whatever you do, don’t assume posting without permission is okay.

 Falling into one of these social media pitfalls can have a lasting impact on your children’s ministry.
 And this list isn’t exhaustive, nor does it take into consideration new threats that’ll arise as social media platforms mature.
 Remain on the lookout for new concerns, keep up with evolving privacy laws, and be aware of changing trends.
 Knowing what to avoid and educating your team will go far in keeping your kids and ministry safe.
 The concerns, though, shouldn’t keep children’s ministers away from social media.
 Its value in building relationships within your ministry makes it one of your most effective tools.

-Dwayne Riner is the creative and curriculum director at The Ark Church in Conroe, Texas.
+Dwayne Riner is the creative director at The Ark Church in Conroe, Texas.